char55/char55/README.md

 ### Hi there 👋 :)

 ## Currently working as a developer at Real Dev Labs
+using AWS, react, nestJS, typescript

-I've been working with nodeJS, Google Cloud, SFCC, SFBM, SFMC, and various 3rd parties
+I've been working with nodeJS, Google Cloud, SFCC, SFBM, SFMC, and various 3rd parties intergrations

 <!--
 **char55/char55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.